Outstanding Dissertation Award

 Awards are given each academic year for Humanities, Sciences, and Social Sciences.
 The winners will receive a $1000 cash prize and will be honored at the Outstanding Graduate Student Recognition Luncheon.

-A list of previous award recipients can be found here
+More information about the 2022 Outstanding Dissertation Award Winners and a list of previous award recipients can be found here.

-Near the spring deadline for defense date, the Graduate School will issue a call for nominations.
-Graduate Program Directors are asked to submit one nominee per department.
+Near the spring 2023 deadline for defense date, the Graduate School will issue a call for nominations to doctoral Graduate Program Directors, allowing one nominee per department.

 After receiving all of the nominations, the Graduate School will notify each of the selected students that their project has been nominated and is thereby recognized as the outstanding dissertation from their department.